Aetherinox/delete-deploy-env-action/README.md

 <p>

-A github action which allows you to delete deployments and environments.
+This github action allows you to delete environments, as well as delete your deployment history.
+Deployments can be deleted in their totality, or you can target a specific number of deployments to erase.

 </p>